rodjek/puppet-lint/developer/tutorial/index.md

 As puppet-lint plugins are distributed as Ruby Gems, you need to have a `gemspec` file which holds all the metadata about your Gem and is used when packaging it up.
-The contents of this file are pretty self-explanitory however if there is anything above that doesn't make sense, you can look it up in [RubyGems Specification Reference](http://guides.rubygems.org/specification-reference/).
+The contents of this file are pretty self-explanitory however if there is anything above that doesn't make sense, check the [RubyGems Specification Reference](http://guides.rubygems.org/specification-reference/).